martinwellman/odm-qpcr-analyzer/qpcr_analyzer/README.md

 ## Local Fixes and Changes

-There are a few changes that must be made to OpenPYXL and the Python Ghostscript packages.
-These changes should eventually be moved to the OpenPYXL and Ghostscript repos or to a fork of the repos.
+There are a few changes that must be made to the OpenPYXL, Python Ghostscript, and PyCel packages.
+These changes should eventually be moved to the OpenPYXL, Ghostscript, and PyCel repos or to a fork of the repos.

-In order to apply the fixes, edit [localfixes.sh](localfixes.sh), change the `ROOT` variable to your local Python site-packages folder (where your Python packages are stored), then run:
+In order to apply the fixes, run:

     ./localfixes.sh